maratai/craftery/fiber_arts/looms.md

 - 6 harnesses, 6 treadles - counterbalance

 ## Saori Piccolo
-I love how petite this is - for my use case, this is perfect.
+I love how petite this is.
 A great weaving experience for plainweave simplicity and lighter weights.
-It's pretty sturdy for its size/weight, given the aluminum frame, but this is not for heavy-duty weaving.
-I got into handweaving by way of *handspinning*, so it's a great way to showcase handspun!
+It's sturdy for its size/weight, given the aluminum frame, but this is not for heavy-duty weaving.
+I got into handweaving by way of *handspinning*, so it's a great way to showcase handspun in plainweave!

 There are two height settings for the Piccolo; the lower one can (e.g.) accommodate children.
-I'm told Saori looms are low-slung generally and not great for tall weavers, although there are 4" height risers as a paid add-on.
-I'm short (5'4") so this has absolutely not been an issue for me, but I'm guessing tall weavers will want to look elsewhere.
+I'm told Saori looms are low-slung and not great for tall weavers, although there are 4" height risers as a paid add-on.
+I'm short (5'4") so this has not been an issue for me, but I'm guessing tall weavers will want to look elsewhere.

 **Specs**
 - weight: 15.3 lbs (7 kg)